 - A. Administrative and Operational Standards. - 1.
-Provider will operate a CLC at the direction of MPS, which complies with the "2016-17 Community Learning Center Contract Standards" and "2016-17 MPS Community Learning Program Guidelines and Standards" as attached hereto and incorporated herein by reference as Appendices A and B, respectively. - 2.
+Provider will operate a CLC at the direction of MPS, which complies with the "2017-18 Community Learning Center Contract Standards" and "2017-18 MPS Community Learning Center Program Guidelines and Standards" attached hereto and incorporated herein by reference as Appendices A and B, respectively. - 2.
 Provider will inform its officers, administrators, employees, volunteers and subcontractors of all applicable standards and procedures. - 3.
-Provider agrees to submit a completed 2016-17 CLC "Program Plan" in the form required by MPS throughout the year for each "Program Cycle".
-A sample form, "2016-17 Community Learning Center Program Plan Cycle 1" is attached hereto and incorporated herein by reference as Appendix C. Funds will not be disbursed until this Program Plan is received and approved for each Program Cycle. - 4.
-The CLC must operate for a minimum of 30 weeks, beginning no later than September 12, 2016, and ending no earlier than May 19, 2017. - The targeted student population is those in the greatest academic need as determined by school administration and Provider.
+Provider agrees to submit a completed 2017-18 CLC "Program Plan" in the form required by MPS throughout the year for each "Program Cycle".
+A sample form, "2017-18 Community Learning Center Program Plan Cycle 1" is attached hereto and incorporated herein by reference as Appendix C. Funds will not be disbursed until this Program Plan is received and approved by MPS for each Program Cycle.
+Throughout the term of this Agreement there will be two Program Cycles. - 4.
+The CLC must operate for a minimum of 30 weeks, beginning no later than August 28, 2017 for middle/high schools and September 11, 2017 for K5/K8 schools.
+In order to meet contractual requirements, middle/high school sites will be required to operate at minimum thru May 4, 2018 and May 18, 2018 for K5/K8 schools sites. - 5.
+The targeted population are students with the greatest academic need as determined by school administration and Provider.